umgbhalla/dotfiles/README.md

     ```
     sudo pacman -S openssh
     ```
 7. Use any of my dotfiles or programs you would like at this point. **A `bspwm` configuration and an `sxhkd` configuration must be included or the window manager may not boot properly**.
-The exmaple configurations can be used with the commands below.
+The example configurations can be used with the commands below.
     ```
     mkdir -p ~/.config/bspwm
     cp /usr/share/doc/bspwm/examples/bspwmrc ~/.config/bspwm/